 - Enhanced brand and content visibility

 - Brand consistency

-Due to this separation of contents, a headless CMS takes the API-first approach and uses APIs to facilitate communication between the presentational layer and the content repository.
+Due to this separation of contents, a headless CMS vs traditional CMS take the API-first approach and uses APIs to facilitate communication between the presentational layer and the content repository.
 This provides several core features:

 - Content creation and editing

 - User roles management